What You Need to Know About

 Hawaii Monarchs have no reason to migrate because it is warm enough every day.
 That means that you could have butterflies fluttering in the garden everyday of the year!

 Monarch caterpillars eat only milkweed leaves and they eat a LOT of it.
-There are four different varieties to choose from:
+There are five different varieties to choose from:

 Caterpillar Pop-up Cages